Here Are the Overlooked Movie Performances That Deserve Oscar Love

 BEST SUPPORTING ACTRESS: Tessa Thompson, Sorry to Bother You

 With one wide-eyed look, Thompson can elicit joy, fear or tears—such is her inimitable power.
-And her Detroit, an avant-garde performance artist-cum-labor activist, is the beating heart at the core of Sorry to Bother You, the most slept-on (and urgent) film of the year.
+And her Detroit, an avant-garde performance artist-cum-labor activist, is the beating heart at the core of Sorry to Bother You, the most urgent film of the year.

 BEST SUPPORTING ACTOR: Jesse Plemons, Game Night